evannetwork/public-concepts/Negotiated Credential Exchange Protocol/negotiated_credential_exchange_protocol.md

 #### Update context

-- The party responsible for a context can update it by sending a `update-context` message with optional attachments.
+- The party responsible for a context can update it by sending a `update-context` message, e.g. providing a required credential.
   ```JSONC
   {
     "@id": "<uuid>",